vitejs/vite/docs/config/index.md

 - **Type:** ` (Plugin | Plugin[])[]`

   Array of plugins to use.
+Falsy plugins are ignored and arrays of plugins are flattened.
 See [Plugin API](/guide/api-plugin) for more details on Vite plugins.

 ### publicDir